The Expats Guide To Moving to Ireland

 Understanding the Healthcare System

-Healthcare in Ireland is based around the relationship with general practitioners.
+The Irish Healthcare system is based around the relationship with general practitioners.
 They are your first point of contact for all non-emergency medical needs and take care of referrals to specialists.
 You will want to be sure to research the healthcare system as there are many pros and cons to using the public system.
 Reviewing private health insurance may be the way to go!

 Read about the pros and cons of public healthcare here: Health Insurance in Ireland